cowprotocol/services/database/README.md

 auction\_id: in which auction this trade was initiated
 reward: revert adjusted solver rewards, deprecated in favor of [CIP-20](https://snapshot.org/#/cow.eth/proposal/0x2d3f9bd1ea72dca84b03e97dda3efc1f4a42a772c54bd2037e8b62e7d09a491f)
 surplus\_fee: dynamic fee computed by the protocol that should get taken from the surplus of a trade, this value only applies and is set for fill-or-kill limit orders.
 solver\_fee: value that is used for objective value computations.
-This either contains a fee equal to the execution cost of this trade computed by a solver (only applies to partially fillable limit orders) or the solver\_fee computed by the backend (which may include subsidies; applies to every other order) or it contains.
+This either contains a fee equal to the execution cost of this trade computed by a solver (only applies to partially fillable limit orders) or the solver\_fee computed by the backend adjusted for this trades fill amount (solver\_fees computed by the backend may include subsidies).

 ### order_quotes